Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 As someone who’s lived in Mexico since 2018, my first-hand experience has been that there are safe, less safe, and dangerous places in Mexico.

 For a deep dive on this topic, check out Is Merida Mexico Safe for Travelers?
 Safety Tips from a Longtime Resident.
-In an effort to offer other perspectives about Mexico and Merida travel safety, let’s see what the experts say!

 One of the best articles on this subject comes from Forbes.
-In it, Carlos Barron, a 25-year FBI veteran, offers a sound perspective about overall Mexico travel safety:
+In it, Carlos Barron, a 25-year FBI veteran, offers a sound perspective about overall Mexico travel safety.

 “Millions of Americans go to Mexico on vacation every year, so if we play the numbers game, the number of incidents is very small… When I’m asked if Mexico is a safe place to go travel on vacation, my response is yes.